 “Cajun Christmas” is a Louisiana term to describe the holiday season.

-It’s used to express how Louisiana folks are especially festive during this time of year, decorating their homes with lights, attending parades, and hosting parties.
+It’s used to express how Louisiana folks are especially festive during this time of year, decorating their homes with lights.

 For Example, Louisiana families often have a Cajun Christmas dinner, where they enjoy Louisiana dishes such as gumbo and jambalaya.